brccabral/Python_Pygame_SpaceInvaders/README.md

 Space Invaders game in Python

 Tutorial from https://youtu.be/FfWpgLFMI7w
-Game is slow due to background image
+This code uses convert() and convert_alpha() to improve performance on image load.
-And there could be some improvements on object handling...
+But there could be some other improvements on object handling...

 ![Space Invaders screenshot](https://github.com/brccabral/SpaceInvadersPython/blob/master/SpaceInvaders.png)